 He would also get physical with his mom sometimes when she confronted him.
 I spent some time on the phone listening to her exasperated complaints, comforting her while she cried.
 She told me on many occasions that I deserved better than her son.
 I don’t know why I still didn’t listen to her— Mother knows best, indeed.

 This relationship was an emotional roller coaster ride.
 In hindsight, our time together throughout the summer was made for movie screens.
 It would have been a perfect summer fling, but it was ultimately a horrible relationship that was built on absolutely nothing.
-There were a ton of red flags, which I either did not notice, or kept denying, because I was desperate to hold on to the idea of him being the love of my life.
-It was definitely an important lesson— it taught me love, patience and pain all at once; and perhaps the next time around, I’d be a little smarter about all of it.
+There were a ton of red flags, which I either did not notice or kept denying because I was desperate to hold on to the idea of him being the love of my life.
+It was definitely an important lesson— it taught me love, patience, and pain all at once.
+Perhaps the next time around, I’d be a little smarter about it all.

 Feature image by Sherryl Cheong